FaultyTwo/IC8255A-arduino-lib/README.md

 }
 ```

-An example of reading data from 8255A is as following:
+An example of configuring 8255A to a set of ports work in read mode is as following:
 ```C
 void setup(){
 	ppi.pin_config(0x00); // we need to config the 8255a pin first